Experience nature on a whole new level

 *Touch Pool species subject to change.

 Our crew of adorable Humboldt penguins are able to leap out of the water like bullets and walk upright.
 Hear all about the aquatic bird species during this trainer-led forum.
+Visit the Seabird Sanctuary and meet some of the rescued birds.

 Times are subject to change.
 Questions?